AdaCore/training_material/courses/rust_essentials/180_modules/01-modules.rst

   * - *Crate*
     - Collection of modules
-    - (Project or library)
+    - (Binary or library)

   * - *Package*
-    - One or more crated
+    - One or more crates
     - (Managed by cargo.toml)

 ---------------